-|GEOPIER® GP3® System Rammed Aggregate Pier® (RAP)||Helitech’s Direct Displacement System – VSCs||Potential Project Impact|
+|GEOPIER® GP3® System Rammed Aggregate Pier® (RAP)||Helitech®‘s Direct Displacement System – VSCs||Potential Project Impact|

 |Design Quality Assurance||An individually licensed designer will provide an initial and final design for the GEOPIER® system.
-There is no external review for this design-build solution.||Helitech utilizes an independent engineering firm to peer review Helitech’s designs and then sign and seal these design-build solutions.|
+Their review process is completed by affiliated firms.||Helitech® utilizes an independent engineering firm to peer review Helitech®‘s designs and then sign and seal these design-build solutions.|

-|System Spoils||Licensed GEOPIER® installers will employ a “Drill and Fill” method if using the GP3® System.
-This method will produce significant spoils that will need to be handled and hauled away.||Helitech’s Direct Displacement System (DDS), minimizes spoils.
+|System Spoils||Licensed GEOPIER® installers will employ a “Drill and Fill” method when using the GP3® System.
+This method will produce significant spoils that will need to be handled and hauled away.||Helitech®‘s Direct Displacement System (DDS), minimizes spoils.
 DDS is a great approach where contaminated soils may exist.|

-|Installation Approach||Using a “Drill and Fill” approach, the licensed GEOPIER® installers will need to perform multiple procedures on each hole, potentially extending duration onsite.||Helitech touches the hole only once using the DDS approach, potentially shortening the duration onsite.
+|Installation Approach||Using a “Drill and Fill” approach with the GP3® System, the licensed GEOPIER® installers will need to perform multiple procedures on each hole, potentially extending duration onsite.||Helitech® touches the hole only once using the DDS approach, potentially shortening the duration onsite.
 This method also densifies the in situ granular soils between the Aggregate Piers.|

-|Installation Pad||Licensed GEOPIER® installers require that they have sole access to the working pad while installing piers.||Since Helitech’s DDS minimizes spoils, Helitech will allow access to the working pad while still installing piers.
-This access may improve construction schedule.|
+|Installation Pad||Since Helitech®‘s DDS minimizes spoils, Helitech® will allow access to the working pad while still installing piers.
+This access may improve the construction schedule.|

-|Installation Quality Assurance||GEOPIER® provided specifications for Rammed Aggregate Pier® (RAP) require that the owner or contractor hire an onsite Control Technician to report on installation.||Each of Helitech’s installation rigs are equipped with the latest data logging computer monitoring system, thus Control Technician requirement may be waived.|
+|Installation Quality Assurance||GEOPIER® provided specifications for Rammed Aggregate Pier® (RAP) require that the owner or contractor hire an onsite Control Technician to report on installation.||Each of Helitech®‘s installation rigs is equipped with the latest data logging computer monitoring system, thus Control Technician requirement may be waived.|

-Since their creation, vibro-piers are used to increase bearing capacity, reducing settlement, and mitigating liquefaction.
-They are used on many different types of projects, such as:
+These Ground Improvement Solutions are used on many different types of projects, such as:

-At Helitech Civil Construction, we provide technical and constructional support to a wide variety of industries and have done so since 1987.
+At Helitech® Civil Construction, we provide technical and constructional support to a wide variety of industries and have done so since 1987.
 We use a unique and strategic combination of engineering and construction knowledge and have effectively positioned ourselves as a leader in geotechnical construction in the Midwest.